psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 download link is specific to you project language.
 See more on [Coverity Community discussion page][url-coverity-community].

-We will use PowerShell, and the right place to put our script is `install` hook in `appveyor.yml`:
+We will use PowerShell, and the right place to put our script is `instal` hook in `appveyor.yml`:
 {% highlight yaml %}
-install:
+instal:
 - ps: |
     # Here goes our code.
 {% endhighlight %}